 - In the elephant’s stead they be sent to the tower.”

 Other people were also interested in the arrival of the zebra that included Henry Howard.
 He wrote a humorous bawdy song in which he referred to the queen’s zebra as “the queen’s ass.”
 Of course, the reference evoked several rejoinders.
 One was an etching of the zebra with an image of Howard’s head wearing a fool’s cap near the zebra’s hindquarters.
 It was titled “With a Fool’s Head at the Tail / The Other Side of the Zebray.”
 There was also “The Real Ass,” an etching of Howard as an ass dabbing at a painting of the three Graces and attended by a monkey.

-After the zebra’s arrival, large crowds came to see the striped beast.
+After the zebra’s arrival, large crowds came to see the striped beast, called the Queen’s Ass.
 One visitor wrote:

 “The Queen’s she-ass … had all her hours employed from morning to night in satisfying the curiosity of the public. … The crowds that resorted to the Asinine palace were exceeding great.
 Fame also played its part here, and entertained the public with marvellous accounts of the beautiful, the long ears, and the shining tabby skin of this charming best.”